-330 A. John Rush, William V. Rago, M. Lynn Crismon, et al., Medication Treatment for the Severely and Persistently Mentally Ill: the Texas Medication Algorithm Project, 60 J. CLINICAL PSYCHIATRY 284 (1999).

-331 ETHNICITY AND PSYCHOPHARMACOLOGY (Pedro Ruiz, ed.
+329 A. John Rush, William V. Rago, M. Lynn Crismon, et al., Medication Treatment for the Severely and Persistently Mentally Ill: the Texas Medication Algorithm Project, 60 J. CLINICAL PSYCHIATRY 284 (1999).
+330 ETHNICITY AND PSYCHOPHARMACOLOGY (Pedro Ruiz, ed.
 2000).

-332 Rush et al., supra note 330.
+331 Rush et al., supra note 329.

-c) Management of highly complex patients, including those with severe depression or anxiety, bipolar disorder, psychosis, and autism spectrum, should be overseen by a consulting psychiatrist, with PCP input, in collaboration with the on-site mental health professional serving the detainee.
+- a) Entry-level pharmacological treatment for depression or anxiety should be performed by primary care providers (PCPs), in collaboration with the on-site mental health professional serving the detainee. - b) Management of detainees with moderate complexity mental health problems (including PTSD) should be managed jointly by the PCP and the consulting psychiatrist, in collaboration with the on-site mental health professional serving the detainee. - c) Management of highly complex patients, including those with severe depression or anxiety, bipolar disorder, psychosis, and autism spectrum, should be overseen by a consulting psychiatrist, with PCP input, in collaboration with the on-site mental health professional serving the detainee.

-Recommendation 6-47: Criteria for psychiatric evaluation should include psychiatric evaluation under integrated behavioral health models, 333 guided by the above -mentioned stepped care algorithm and using offsite resources when the patient's needs for stepped care cannot be managed by on-site primary care providers, mental health professionals, or psychiatrists at the FRC.
-Psychiatric evaluation and management can be conducted either live or via televideo; the latter should follow the applicable provisions of the Family Residential Standard, BNDS 2011, 335 and practice parameters for telepsychiatry from the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry.
+Recommendation 6-47: Criteria for psychiatric evaluation should include psychiatric evaluation under integrated behavioral health models,332 guided by the above -mentioned stepped care algorithm and using offsite resources when the patient's needs for stepped care cannot be managed by on-site primary care providers, mental health professionals, or psychiatrists at the FRC.
+Psychiatric evaluation and management can be conducted either live or via televideo; the latter should follow the applicable provisions of the Family Residential Standard,333 PBNDS 2011,334 and practice parameters for telepsychiatry from the American Psychiatric Association and the American Academy of Child and Adolescent Psychiatry.335